 Understanding Canine Body Language: A Guide for Dog Guardians

-Understanding your dog’s body language is crucial for effective separation anxiety training and fostering a safe environment.
 Dogs communicate their feelings and discomfort through various signs and signals, and recognizing these can help prevent them from reaching a state of panic or anxiety.

 The Importance of Thresholds